 Compliance with tax and customs legislation is subject to review and investigation by a number of authorities, which are enabled by law to collect unpaid liability as well as impose penalties and fines.
-Since Ukrainian tax law and practice are relatively new with little existing precedent, the tax authority's approaches and interpretation may rapidly change, comparing to the countries with more stable and developed tax systems.
+Since Ukrainian tax law and practice are relatively new with little existing precedent, the tax authority's approaches and interpretation may rapidly change, compared to the countries with more stable and developed tax systems.

 Generally, according to Ukrainian tax legislation, the tax period remains open for tax audits for three years after the respective tax return submission and seven years for transfer pricing verification.
 In the case of submitting corrections to CIT return, tax audits cover only related transactions.
-As of 31 December 2021 open periods for tax audits are the 4 quarters of 2020 and 2021.
+As of 31 December 2022 open periods for tax audits are from 1 July 2021 and further reporting periods, as for transfer pricing issues from 1 January 2013.